Base64 Function Modules in SAP ABAP

-The base64 algorithm is a secure and efficient way to transfer data via the Internet.
+The base64 algorithm is an efficient way to transfer data via the Internet.
 In SAP, you can use Base64 when you are implementing file-based interfaces between your SAP system and third-party applications via SAP Process Orchestration or SAP Cloud Platform Integration.
 Instead of sending the file as an attachment in a message you can send file data as a Base64 string.
 For example, for outbound interfaces, you first need to encode the file in Base64 format and transmit it to the target system as a Base64 string.
 In the target system, you need to decode the Base64 string back to actual data.

-This method comes in handy if you want to implement file-based interfaces via Application Integration Framework (AIF) as AIF is not able to handle file attachments.
+This method comes in handy if you want to implement file-based interfaces via the Application Integration Framework (AIF) as AIF is not able to handle file attachments.

 This article goes into detail on Function Modules (FM) in SAP that we can use to encode and decode Base64 string.
 Use encoding FMs for outbound interface messages and decoding FMs for inbound interface messages.